evanderknaap/pysparkdemos/README.md

 # README

-Demos of streaming data into BigQuery using pyspark jobs and Data Fusion.
+Demos of streaming data with pySpark.
-- The first demo is running locally textSocketStream, and stream data to BigQuery
+- The first demo is running locally on a textSocketStream, and stream Data to BigQuery
-- The second demo runs on dataproc
+- The second demo runs on Dataproc, reads kafka data and dumps to output
-- The third demo runs on DataFusion
+- The third demo runs on a second Dataporc cluster, reads kafka data, streams to BigQuery and computes a moving average in a window.

 ## Demo 1